 How to Care for Vinyl Flooring

-To properly take care of your vinyl flooring, you can do the following:
+To properly take care of your vinyl flooring, I recommend you do the following:

-- Don’t mop often.
+- Mop Less Frequently: I bet you loved reading this vinyl flooring tip.
 Vinyl floors, although water-resistant, are not waterproof.
 You want to avoid adding unnecessary moisture to the vinyl planks to avoid any damage brought on by moisture.
 Only mop when it’s necessary, and then dry the floors properly after you mop.

-- Preserve the finish by only using cleaners that are specifically designed to clean vinyl floors.
+- Preserve the finish: Only use cleaners that are specifically designed to clean vinyl floors.
 We recommend the Rejuvenate Vinyl Floor Cleaner.

 - Avoid using harsh chemicals to clean the vinyl.
 This includes bleach or any cleaner with an ammonia base.
-Rather use a mild cleaning solution.
+Use a mild, more gentle cleaning solution for your winyl floor.

-- To prevent long-term floor indentation, heavy furniture and appliances should stand atop non-staining large surface floor protectors.
+- Use floor protectors or felt pads: To prevent long-term floor indentation from furniture legs, heavy furniture and appliances should stand atop non-staining large surface floor protectors.

 Although vinyl flooring is not expensive, it’s still important to take care of it.
-This will ensure that you preserve the longevity of your floors.
-We hope this article has proven helpful with all the information that you need to properly care for and clean your vinyl floors.
+Follow the guidelines above and you will enjoy your vinly floors for a long time.
+Ie hope this article has proven helpful with all the information that you need to properly care for and clean your vinyl floors.

 If you apply the tip and tricks that we’ve shared, your floors will look fresh and clean for years to come.